terra-money/docs/src/dev/spec-treasury.md

 - type: `int64`
 - default value: `4` (month = 4 weeks)

-A number of epochs that specifuies a time interval for calculating short-term moving average.
+A number of epochs that specifies a time interval for calculating short-term moving average.

 ### `WindowLong`